Last updated on October 8th, 2024

 In conclusion, dealing with narcissists and the troop of monkeys who fly to their aid can be a daunting task.

-However, while the journey through the narcissist’s world and their troop of flying monkeys is difficult, it is not insurmountable.
+However, while the journey through the world of the narcissist and their troop of flying monkeys is difficult, it is not insurmountable

 By arming yourself with knowledge, setting boundaries, building a support tribe, prioritizing self-care, and seeking professional guidance when needed, you can navigate this labyrinth and emerge stronger, braver, and more resilient than ever before.